List of 3rd Rock from the Sun characters: Janice

 (Portrayed by Chyna) Janice is a muscular female police officer who is briefly Harry's girlfriend.

+Sally is jealous of her perceived strength and attempts to wrestle her, but realizes she and Janice have a lot in common after Janice reveals her soft side that others fail to see due to her appearance.

 Coach Strickland

 (Portrayed by Michael Milhoan) Coach Strickland is a high school physical education teacher at Tommy's high school.